 Orkney Hidden Gems: Historic Sites Beyond the Tourist Trail

-The Real Local Experience
+The Real Local Experience and Island Ingenuity

-I remember being out on the sea in an old wooden lifeboat with a retired pilot captain we called Snipe, like the bird, when I ran out of weights for fishing cod.
+I remember being out on the sea in an old wooden lifeboat with a retired pilot captain we called Snipe, like the bird, when I ran out of lead weights for fishing cod.
 His solution?
-A garlic crusher, pulled straight from his wife’s finest salad bowl he comadeered as a lunchbox, tied onto the line as a makeshift weight.
+A heavy steel garlic crusher, commandeered straight from his wife’s finest salad bowl he was using as a lunchbox, tied straight onto the fishing line as a makeshift weight.
 Whether his wife ever found out about her kitchen set losing its crusher, I have absolutely no idea.
-That is the kind of practical ingenuity and subtle danger blended into one that you won't find in any maritime museum.
-It is a direct approach to the world that defines island life.
+That kind of practical ingenuity and subtle danger is a direct approach to the world that defines island life.
+That principle applies wherever you travel: the best information isn't printed; it is spoken.
+A quick word of advice for visitors exploring these island routes: Orcadian people are genuinely friendly and helpful, but we do have a specific way we refer to home.
+It is Orkney or the Orkney Islands, and certainly not "the Orkneys" (contrary to Hossack’s old book).
+Stick to the actual name, and you will find the locals much more willing to share the stories they have gathered over a lifetime.

 Looking Beyond The Main Sites